dryuf/dryuf-base/README.md

 ```

 It's 108% faster than Guava, 148% faster than Spring and 15% slower than JDK (but JDK test runs without  listener).

+### Implementations

+Currenty there are two implementations that differ in details how to handle atomic operations.
+The performance difference is about 10% but may change with JRE version:
+- feature/atomic-field-updaters - uses AtomicFieldUpdaters to manage the atomic fields, should be faster but with current JIT it's slower
+- feature/atomic-type-instances - uses AtomicInteger and AtomicReference instances, although the access is indirect, with current JIT this is faster
+- feature/unsafe-volatiles - uses Unsafe instance to read and write volatile members, fastest solution, with NoListener test even outperforms JDK Future

 ## License